aragos/tichu-tournament/docs/api.md

       or `""`, indicating no call.
 If an entry is absent, it is assumed to mean no call.
 Must be null or not present for a hand deletion change.
 Optional.
     * `ns_score`: Integer or string.
 The score of the north-south pair, including Tichu bonuses and penalties.
-May also be the string "AVG+" or "AVG-".
+May also be the string "AVG", "AVG+", "AVG++", "AVG-", or "AVG--".
 Must be null or not present for a hand deletion change.
 Required.
     * `ew_score`: Integer or string.
 The score of the east-west pair, including Tichu bonuses and penalties.
-May also be the string "AVG+" or "AVG-".
+May also be the string "AVG", "AVG+", "AVG++", "AVG-", or "AVG--".
 Must be null or not present for a hand deletion change.
 Required.
     * `notes`: String.
 Any additional notes about the hand added by the scorer or the director.
       Must be null or not present for a hand deletion change.
 Required.
   * `timestamp_sec`: Float.
 Time in seconds from epoch when the change was made.
 Required.